Thales UK’s UK Modern Slavery & Human Trafficking Policy, as described below.

-Thales Group uses a third party provider to undertake its compliance risk screening processes and ability to assess breaches of the MSA within its sub-tiers.
+Thales Group uses a third party provider, Intertek, to undertake its compliance risk screening processes and ability to assess breaches of the MSA within its sub-tiers.
 In addition to the entry level checking explained in the paragraph “Vendor Assessments and Re-Assessments” below, Thales UK uses these tools to ask additional screening information of its most strategic and high risk suppliers (by country and commodity).
 These suppliers submit a detailed Self-Assessment Questionnaire within the tool with focussed questions on modern slavery, human rights, health & safety and environmental protection and receive a detailed report and where necessary corrective action plan with recommendations.

 Vendor Assessments and Re-Assessments